 unrar-free: archive.rar: Unsupported archive format

-If you have unrar-free but need RAR5 support, remove it and install the proprietary version:
+If unrar-free is installed and you need RAR5 support, remove it and install the proprietary version:

 sudo apt remove unrar-free